sanchee16/sanchee16.github.io/_posts/2018-03-18-notes-for-visual-perception-and-the-brain.md

     - Cones are concentated near and at the center of fovea
     - Rods are concentrated near the periphery of retina
 - Cone function is one to one and rod function is many to one
-- At absolute thrshold of vision rods operate and in bright sunlight cones operate and in moonlight both operate
+- At absolute threshold of vision rods operate and in bright sunlight cones operate and in moonlight both operate
 - Primary Visual Pathway
     - Eye
     - Thalamus